creativepaintingandstenciling/creativepaintingandstenciling/README.md

 CPS
 ===

-AngularJS driven site for my moms painting/stenciling company
+Complete site rewrite for my moms painting/stenciling company, Creative Painting and Stenciling by Jeanette.

+Developed using AngularJS, Bootstrap, and jQuery.